cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 - Pull Request URL: `CYPRESS_PULL_REQUEST_URL`
 - Build URL: `CYPRESS_CI_BUILD_URL`

-Setting these will allow links within the dashboard to take you to the appropriate place.
+Setting these will allow links within the Cloud run to take you to the appropriate place.

 #### Custom Environment Variables